 The Company assesses whether a Director is independent in accordance with the independence guidelines set out in the Council's Principles and Recommendations.
 A Director who meets the independence guidelines set out in the Council's Principles and Recommendations is considered to be an Independent Director.
-The Board consists of a majority of Independent Directors with Mark Ziirsen and Brendan Mason considered being independent.
+Dr Thomas Duthy is considered to be independent.